 The site is approximately one mile from the small village of Foxholes, Altofts.
 It can be accessed from Foxholes Lane, off Church Road.

 The water point is on the towpath side of the canal and is for the use of all boaters.

 Parking on the off-side area of the site, near to the lock, is for the use of below lock, off-side mooring customers only.
 The parking area on the towpath side is for the use of all customers.
 Please note that space can be limited in both parking areas during busy periods and is available on a first come, first served basis.

 Access to the below lock, off-side area of the mooring site is secured by a locked gate.
-The lock requires a key which is available from the Moorings Manager only, at the refundable cost of £50
+The lock requires a key which is available from the Moorings team only, at the refundable cost of £50

 A local farmer has access rights along the access road along the top of the off-side moorings.

 Mooring rings may be shared with neighbouring boats to best manage the water space.

 All customer items must be stored on boats and not on the surrounding land areas.